arthurbabey/DeepMovieRecommender/README.md

  First you will need to install the external libraries listed below.
  To obtain extended features by scrapping you can run the get_imdb_id.ipynb notebook.
- Then to load the data, visualize them, build features matrix and train the model you can run the movielens.ipynb notebook.
+ Then to load the data, visualize them, build features matrix and train the model you can run the ntds_project.ipynb notebook.